gcpreston/webcandy/docs/client/quickstart.rst

 Quickstart
 **********
 The Webcandy Client is responsible for receiving lighting configurations and running them on a Fadecandy.
-The source code can be found on `Github <https://github.com/gcpreston/webcandy-client>`_.
+It must be run from the a computer with a Fadecandy plugged in.The source code can be found on

-**NOTE:** Webcandy Client is responsible for interacting with the physical Fadecandy.
-This means any client code must be run from the computer with the Fadecandy plugged in.
+`Github <https://github.com/gcpreston/webcandy-client>`_.

 Installation
 ============